lapidot/2BKeyboard/qmk/readme.md

-This zip should be put into QMK/Keyboards/handwired/dactyl_manuform It adds the 2b as a version of the dactyl manuform.
-Eventually i'll make it work as a separate keyboard
+This zip includes the 2b folder to be copied into the Keyboards/ folder under QMK I didn't add a simple/default keymap so this one includes a ton of layers, combos, tapdance, and a buzzer used for some layer changes.

+flash using these commands (assuming AVR): make 2b:danl4:avrdude-split-left
+make 2b:danl4:avrdude-split-rightt